What are some tips when travelling to a different country?

 - Do not draw attention to yourself by displaying large amounts of cash, expensive jewellery or electronic equipment.

 - Do not carry large amounts of cash.
-Use debit cards to get cash as you need it, credit cards or travellers' cheques instead.
+Use debit cards to get cash as you need it.
 Check with your bank beforehand to confirm if your debit card and PIN will work in that country.

 - Do not allow your travel plans to be given out to strangers.